jamiewri/llm-terraform-code-report/faqs.md

 ## Why are you comparing to the Terraform Specific Specification?

-The first iteration of this application used [HashiCorp's offical Terraform style guide](https://developer.hashicorp.com/terraform/language/style), however because it mostly makes 'recommendations', the LLM would report that most examples conformed and was therefore less useful.
+The first iteration of this application used [HashiCorp's official Terraform style guide](https://developer.hashicorp.com/terraform/language/style), however because it mostly makes 'recommendations', the LLM would report that most examples conformed and was therefore less useful.

 In contrast, Azures [Terraform Specific Specification](https://azure.github.io/Azure-Verified-Modules/specs/terraform/) is written as ~40 hard requirements, with HCL examples.
 This is much easier for the LLM to make a decision if a code example conforms or not.